 You could be arrested for driving with any measurable amount of alcohol in your system if you are under the age of 21.
 This includes all types of motor vehicles and watercraft.

 The penalties for a first underage DUI offense include:

 The penalties for a second underage DUI offense include:

 If you are 17 or older and your BAC was measured at .08% or greater, you could face up to $2,000 in fines, 180 days in jail and a driver’s license suspension of up to one year.

 In addition to drinking and driving, it also illegal for a minor (someone under 21) to purchase, attempt to purchase, possess or consume alcohol in Texas.
 Each of these offenses could result in Class C misdemeanor charges.
 If convicted, a minor could expect to face $500 in fines, up to 40 hours of community service and a 180-day driver’s license suspension.
 Subsequent offenses will also result in harsher consequences.

 An underage DUI conviction could have long-lasting effects on your future, so it is highly recommended that you get in touch with my firm as soon as you have been arrested.
-As a seasoned Fort Worth DWI lawyer, I can fight diligently to protect your rights and defend you against the consequences of a conviction.
+As a seasoned DUI attorney in Forth Worth, I can fight diligently to protect your rights and defend you against the consequences of a conviction.

-Contact my office today to speak with an experienced criminal attorney in Fort Worth.
-Your initial consultation is 100% free, so don't wait to call!
+Contact my office today to speak with an experienced DUI attorney in Fort Worth.
+Your initial consultation is 100% free, so don’t wait to call!